Can Large Language Models Predict the Outcome of Judicial Decisions?: Methodology

 \subsection{Evaluation Metrics}

 We evaluated the model using both \textbf{quantitative} and \textbf{qualitative} metrics.

-For \textbf{quantitative evaluation}, we employed ROUGE-F \cite{lin2004rouge} and BLEU \cite{papineni2002bleu}, which are standard metrics for text generation tasks: \begin{itemize} \item \textbf{ROUGE-F}: Measures the F1-score (harmonic mean of precision and recall) for overlapping n-grams, capturing content similarity and informativeness between the generated text and the reference text. \item \textbf{BLEU}: Evaluates n-gram precision with a brevity penalty, assessing fluency and alignment with the reference. \end{itemize}
+For \textbf{quantitative evaluation}, we employed ROUGE-F \cite{lin2004rouge}, BLEU \cite{papineni2002bleu}, and BERTScore \cite{zhang2020bertscoreevaluatingtextgeneration} which are standard metrics for text generation tasks: \begin{itemize} \item \textbf{ROUGE-F}: Measures the F1-score (harmonic mean of precision and recall) for overlapping n-grams, capturing content similarity and informativeness between the generated text and the reference text. \item \textbf{BLEU}: Evaluates n-gram precision with a brevity penalty, assessing fluency and alignment with the reference. \item \textbf{BERT-score-F}: Computes the F1-score using contextual embeddings to measure semantic similarity, making it well-suited for LJP, where precise legal understanding is crucial. \end{itemize}

 For \textbf{qualitative evaluation}, we used the \textbf{LLaMA3.1-8B-Instruct} model to rate the generated responses against the ground truth on a scale of 1 to 10 across eight dimensions: \begin{enumerate} \item \textbf{Accuracy:} Alignment with factual and legal details. \item \textbf{Relevance:} Appropriateness to the legal question. \item \textbf{Coherence:} Logical organization and consistency. \item \textbf{Brevity:} Conciseness with sufficient detail. \item \textbf{Legal Language:} Use of formal legal terminology. \item \textbf{Faithfulness:} Preservation of ground truth facts and principles. \item \textbf{Clarity:} Ease of understanding. \item \textbf{Consistency:} Absence of contradictions. \end{enumerate} Our use of LLMs as evaluators is inspired by previous studies \cite{hada-etal-2024-large, chiang2023can}.